-The View Grandstand at Silverstone: Location, Seat Plan, Images
+The View Grandstand Silverstone: Views, Seat Plan, Tickets

 The View grandstand at Silverstone

-The View grandstand at Silverstone is right at the start of the lap on the Grand Prix circuit.
-It looks directly down the Hamilton Straight, and is the very stand against which Zhou Guanyu’s car came to rest after his scary upside-down crash in the 2022 British Grand Prix.
+I saw in The View Grandstand at last year’s British GP.
+It is right at the start of the lap on the Grand Prix circuit.
+It looks directly back down the Hamilton Straight, and is the very stand against which Zhou Guanyu’s car came to rest after his scary upside-down crash in the 2022 British Grand Prix.

-This article provides all the details about spectating from here, including a grandstand seating plan, images and videos of your view coverage, where the nearest big TV screens are and more.
+This article provides all the details about spectating from here, including a grandstand seating plan, images and videos of the view from different seats , where the nearest big TV screens are, my tips on picking the best seats, tickets and more.

 Contents